 Recently, the city changed its policy and begun to impose 99-year agreements.
-To do so, it established in 2006 a new organization, Chicago Community Land Trust (CCLT) both to develop and then administer the necessary legal documents.
+To do so, it established in 2006 a new organization, the Chicago Community Land Trust (CCLT) (see Appendix 2), both to develop and then administer the necessary legal documents.

 Units under the control of CCLT will be subject to a 99-year restrictive covenant with a maximum resale price.
 The maximum resale price will be the original purchase price plus a percentage of the market appreciation, and in most cases will be a below-market price.
 Homes must be resold to the CCLT or to an income-qualified buyer.

 The city’s intent is to place all of the ARO affordable ownership units under the control of CCLT, but there might be exceptions.
 CCLT has established a policy that they will accept only affordable units selling at a price at least $25,000 lower than its market price.
 (Their concern is that an affordable unit with a smaller price deferential would not be marketable due to the legal encumbrances.)
 It is also possible that local aldermen in some cases could intervene to negotiate the lesser 30-year period.